mmistakes/mm-github-pages-starter/_pages/genome-assembly.md

 [Referee](https://gwct.github.io/referee/) is a program to calculate a quality score for every position in a genome assembly.
 This allows for easy filtering of low quality sites for any downstream analysis.

+[Quast](http://quast.sourceforge.net/quast-lg.html) is a tool for evaluating genome assembly quality.

+[Bandage](https://rrwick.github.io/Bandage/) is a program for visualising de novo assembly graphs.
+By displaying connections which are not present in the contigs file, Bandage opens up new possibilities for analysing de novo assemblies.

 ----

 {% include feature_row %}